1758-07-08 - Battle of Carillon

 At about 2:00 p.m., Abercromby tried to turn the French left by sending 20 bateaux, filled with troops, down the outlet of Lake George.
 They were met by the fire of the 2 companies of volunteers (Duprat and Bernard) stationed to defend the low grounds on that side, and, still advancing, came within range of the cannon of the fort which were manned by a company of 50 Canonniers-Bombardiers de la Marine.
 The heavy pieces of the south-west bastion sank a barge and, continuing their fire, destroyed another one, finally driving back the rest of the flotilla.

 A curious incident happened during one of these attacks.
-De Bassignac, a captain in the battalion of Royal Roussillon, tied his handkerchief to the end of a musket and waved it over the breastwork in defiance.
-The British mistook it for a sign of surrender, and came forward with all possible speed, holding their muskets crossed over their heads in both hands, and crying “Quarter”.
+De Bassignac, a captain in the battalion of Royal Roussillon, tied his red handkerchief to the end of a musket and waved it over the breastwork in defiance.
+The British mistook it for a request for negotiation, and came forward with all possible speed, holding their muskets crossed over their heads in both hands, and crying “Quarter”.
 The French made the same mistake; and thinking that their enemies were giving themselves up as prisoners, ceased firing, and mounted on the top of the breastwork to receive them.
 Captain Pouchot, astonished, as he says, to see them perched there, looked out to learn the cause, and saw that the enemy meant anything but surrender.
 Whereupon he shouted with all his might: "Tirez!
 Tirez!
 Ne voyez-vous pas que ces gens-là vont vous enlever?"
 (Fire!
 Fire!
 Don't you see that these peoples will take the place).
 The soldiers, still standing on the breastwork, instantly gave the British a volley, which killed some of them, and sent back the rest discomfited.

 In one of the last assaults a soldier of the Rhode Island regiment, William Smith, managed to get through all obstructions and ensconce himself close under the breastwork, where in the confusion he remained for a time unnoticed, improving his advantages meanwhile by shooting several Frenchmen.
 Being at length observed, a soldier fired vertically down upon him and wounded him severely, but not enough to prevent his springing up, striking at one of his enemies over the top of the wall, and braining him with his hatchet.
 A British officer who saw the feat, and was struck by the reckless daring of the man, ordered two regulars to bring him off; which, covered by a brisk fire of musketry, they succeeded in doing.